AquilesSandoval/PRUEBA/replit.md

 ## Known Issues

-- DataTable library error in console (non-critical, doesn't affect core functionality)
-- Some advanced features from original PHP backend may need additional implementation
+- Some advanced features from original PHP backend may need additional API endpoints

 ## Architecture